 A tutorial will take place on Wednesday 23rd of June 2021.
-The number of participants to the tutorials is limited and restricted only to those who attend the conference.
+Participation is restricted only to those who attend the conference.

 Title: Robust methods for sample selection models and treatment effects

 Prof. Elvezio Ronchetti, University of Geneva, Switzerland, and Dr Mikhail Zhelonkin, Erasmus University Rotterdam, Netherlands.